ジャポニスム・ミュージアム・ニュースレター

 Yasutaka Aoyama

-Thus, though we could dwell at length on Yoshitsuya's varied contributions to modern comics, here we look at only one picture by him, as an example of the technique of 'horizontal inversion' that occurs frequently in Japonisme, having in the previous issue discussed the case of 'vertical inversion'.
-We have placed below, to the right, a panel of Yoshitsuya's triptych print 'Princess Takiyasha Bewitching' (Takiyasha-hime genjutsu no zu 滝夜又姫幻術之図) done between 1847-1852, part of the series Great Japan's History in Full Color Pictures (Dainihon rekishi nishiki-e 大日本歴史錦絵).
-Mirroring it on the left, is the cover of Marvel Comics' King Size Annual X-Men #4 1980, penciled by John Romita, Jr. (1956 - ) with Bob McLeod (1951 - ) as inker.
+Though we could dwell at length on Yoshitsuya's varied contributions to modern comics and painting, here we look at one of his pictures as an example of the technique of 'horizontal inversion', a frequently applied japonisme technique, having in the previous newsletter issue discussed the case of 'vertical inversion'.
+We have placed below to the right, a panel of Yoshitsuya's triptych print 'Illustration of Princess Takiyasha Bewitching [her Enemies]' (Takiyasha-hime genjutsu no zu 滝夜又姫幻術之図) done between 1847-1852, part of the series Great Japan's History in Full Color Pictures (Dainihon rekishi nishiki-e 大日本歴史錦絵).
+Mirroring it on the left, is the cover of Marvel Comics' King Size Annual X-Men #4 1980, penciled by John Romita, Jr. (1956- ) with Bob McLeod (1951- ) as inker.

-First, taking a quick glance at the two pictures side by side, we see that compositionally, the gaping mouth entrances, which fill much of both frames, are similarily angled, accentuating the sense of mirroring.
 Now looking more closely, we find Romita's image reveals similar drawing details, such as the darkly drawn inner rim of the gaping mouth and the bulging, protruding eyelids.
 And while at first glance it may seem that Romita's image of the gaping mouth is different in having fangs, if we look carefully at the Yoshitsuya picture, we find the ragged pieces of cloth hanging down above the female warrior's head do very much suggest jagged teeth, much in the same way that the upright Naginata spear held by that valiant woman appears to have suggested the vertical line in the center of the gate in Romita's picture.
 Interesting that line does not seem to represent the line between two doors; it is unlike the firm line of the rim of the rock entrance, being less distinct and interrupted at the bottom, curving off to right at the top, again mirroring the naginata spear.

 In previous issues we have introduced the concept of artistic or imagistic 'extrapolation', where much like mathematical extrapolation of a line or curve beyond the existing set of coordinates, artists extend or transform the contours of a source image beyond what is given.
-If we look at the diagonal lines over the rocks and gates in Romita's picture, here too, it seems probable that they were extrapolated from Yoshitsuya's diagonal lines of husk and arrows, and the lines of the stones surrounding the gate----which by the way, are a vital part of the artistic effect in Yoshitsuya's marvelous picture.
+If we look at the diagonal lines over the rocks and gates in Romita's picture, here too, it seems probable that they were extrapolated from Yoshitsuya's diagonal lines of husk and arrows, and the lines of the stones surrounding the gate---which by the way, are a vital part of the artistic effect in Yoshitsuya's marvelous picture.
 It is only the horns which are a gratuitous add on, conceived in the traditional spirit of putting extra eyes, arms, or wings on imaginary beasts.

 May 2021